nerves-project/nerves_runtime/README.md

 Nerves firmware updates protect against update corruption and powerloss midway into the update procedure.
-However, what happens if the firmware update contains bad code that hangs the device or makes breaks something important like networking?
+However, what happens if the firmware update contains bad code that hangs the device or breaks something important like networking?
 Some Nerves systems support tentative runs of new firmware and if something goes wrong, they'll revert back.